betsee/cellnition/docs/usage.md

 The general workflow to create NFSMs in *Cellnition* comprises 6 main steps:

+1. Define [via edges][cellnition.science.network_models.network_abc.NetworkABC.build_network_from_edges]
+   (user-defined or [imported][cellnition.science.network_models.network_library]), or [procedurally generate][cellnition.science.network_models.network_abc.NetworkABC.randomly_generate_special_network]
-1. Build, import, or procedurally generate a regulatory network as a directed graph.
+a regulatory network as a directed graph in a [computationally-agnostic][cellnition.science.network_models.basic_network.BasicNet], [Continuous][cellnition.science.network_models.probability_networks.ProbabilityNet], or [Boolean][cellnition.science.network_models.boolean_networks.BooleanNet] oriented computational workflow.
+2. [Characterize the graph][cellnition.science.network_models.network_abc.NetworkABC.characterize_graph]
-2. Characterize the graph to automatically categorize input, output & internal nodes.
+to automatically categorize input, output & internal nodes, along with other features such as cycles and node hierarchical level.
-3. Build a computational model of the regulatory network.
+3. Build a computational model of the regulatory network for [Continuous][cellnition.science.network_models.probability_networks.ProbabilityNet.build_analytical_model] or [Boolean][cellnition.science.network_models.boolean_networks.BooleanNet.build_boolean_model] models.
-4. Identify all unique equilibrium output states for each input state via state space search.
+4. Use the computational model in a state machine to identify all unique equilibrium output states for each input state via state space search available for [Continuous][cellnition.science.networks_toolbox.state_machine.StateMachine.steady_state_solutions_search] or [Boolean][cellnition.science.networks_toolbox.boolean_state_machine.BoolStateMachine.steady_state_solutions_search] models.
-5. Create the NFSMs.
+5. Create the NFSMs in [Continuous][cellnition.science.networks_toolbox.state_machine.StateMachine.create_transition_network]
+or
+[Boolean][cellnition.science.networks_toolbox.boolean_state_machine.BoolStateMachine.create_transition_network]
+systems.
 Cellnition does this by starting the system in each equilibrium state, applying each input state, and determining the equilibrium state that the system transitions to.
-6. Output, plot, and analyze the resulting Network Finite State Machines.
+6. Output, plot, and analyze the resulting Network Finite State Machines!

 The general concept of working with Cellnition can be appreciated in the following flowchart: